 Search Images Using a Calendar

-The calendar has image counts by year and month.
-Click on any month
+The calendar report shows image counts by year and month.
+Click on

 Edit Selected Object or Area

-Little Mermaid was backlighted.
-The fix was to select her and
+Little Mermaid was back-lighted.
+The fix was to select her

-selected using the mouse: freehand draw, follow edges, or select
+selected using the mouse: freehand draw, follow edges, or spread

-matching tones (color and brightness) from the mouse position
+into matching tones from the mouse position outwards.
+Edge effects

 Copy and Paste Selected Areas

-a 10 minute project for an experienced user, but novices will need
+about a 10 minute project for an experienced user.
+Novices will

 Flatten Brightness Distribution

-This tool is an easy way to improve detail in areas that lack contrast.
+is an easy way to improve detail in areas that lack contrast.
 Uses

 a single sliding control with live feedback.
 Sometimes works

 miracles and sometimes not very effective.
-Good for
+Good for fog/haze